The Perfect 10-Day Morocco Itinerary

 Souk Artisanal

-Taroudant, with its ancient walls and rich history, is a beautiful conservative town.
-It’s definitely less popular than some other Moroccan cities, therefore, it’s not so crowded with tourists.
+Taroudant, with its ancient walls and rich history, is a beautiful small town, located in southwestern Morocco.
+It’s less popular than some other Moroccan cities, therefore, it’s not so crowded with tourists.

-Although Taroudant doesn’t attract many tourists and is usually not included in the most common itinerary for Morocco, it’s totally worth a visit.
+Although Taroudant doesn’t attract many tourists and is usually not included in the most common Morocco itinerary, it’s a great place to visit.

 taroudant walls

-Ancient gates and walls that surround the entire city.
+Ancient gates and walls surround the entire city.

 For a unique experience, I recommend you to visit or stay at Dar al Hossoun, which is a wonderful eco-garden lodge.
 The rooms are spacious and most of them have a terrace and a beautiful garden view.